filakhtov/qemu-launcher/README.md

 - `debug` - boolean, optional, default to `false`.
 Controls where additional debugging information should be printed by the `qemu-launcher`, such as vCPU pinning mapping.
 - `user` - integer, optional.
 Set an effective user ID that will be used to launch the qemu child process.
-This can be useful when the `qemu-launcher` is executed with elevated priviledges, i.e. when using vCPU pinning feature.
+This can be useful when the `qemu-launcher` is executed with elevated privileges, i.e. when using vCPU pinning feature.
 - `group` - integer, optional.
 Same as `user`, but setting the effective group ID for the child process.
+- `priority` - integer, optional.
+Does not work if the `scheduler` is not specified.
+Set a priority to be set using `chrt` for each of the vCPU threads (requires elevated privileges).
+- `scheduler` - string, optional.
+Must be one of `batch`, `deadline`, `fifo`, `idle`, `other` or `rr`.
+Does not work if the `priority` option is not specified.
+Set a policy using the `chrt` for each of the vCPU threads (requires elevated privileges).
 - `vcpu_pinning` - hash, optional.
 Configures how to pin threads responsible for each vCPU core to a logical processor of the hypervisor machine.
 First dimension matches the `socket` of the virtual machine processor, second matches the `core` and third matches the `thread`, for example: